sethyuan/logseq-plugin-ol/README.en.md

 Add a tag starting with `#.ol` to display a block as an ordered list.
 There are multiple formats to choose from.

+You can also use the following two commands:

+- `/Convert to ordered list`
+- `/Convert to nested ordered list`

 ## List Styles

 Single-Level List